-Examples of assistance measures take throughout the SWMBH Network
+Examples of assistance measures offered

 - "I speak" posters and cards available at entry/Access points within the affiliation to help individuals identify their language need(s). - Posters at entry/Access points identifying that Language Assistance is available at no cost (free). - Vital Documents translation performed by credentialed contract providers.
-Contact your Customer Service representative for assistance. - SWMBH Customer Handbook is translated into Spanish and available in alternative formats to allow for assistive technology (screen readers).
+Contact your Customer Service representative for assistance. - SWMBH Customer Handbook is translated into Spanish and available in alternative formats to allow for assistive technology (screen readers). - Adverse Benefit Determination notices and Grievance/Appeal letters are translated into Spanish.